iachievedit/amarillo/README.md

 ## Overview

-Amarillo is a Ruby applications written to automation issuing Let's Encrypt certificates using dns-01 challenges through AWS Route 53.
+Amarillo is a Ruby application written to automate issuing [Let's Encrypt](https://letsencrypt.org/) certificates using [dns-01 challenges](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge) through [Amazon Route 53](https://aws.amazon.com/route53/).

-## Quickstart
+## Installation

 Amarillo is distributed as a RubyGem and can be installed with:

 ```
 gem install amarillo
+amarillo --init --zone AWS_HOSTED_ZONE --email EMAIL_ADDR
 ```

+If you don't have Ruby installed, you will need to, along with the `ruby-dev` package.

 `amarillo` requires the use of OpenSSL libraries and you may need to install with supplying the location of the OpenSSL headers.